Five Golden Rules for Summer Hiking

 Sunburn is easier to prevent than treat.
 Limiting the chance of burning involves avoiding excessive UVR, especially exposure between 10 am and 4 pm, covering up with tightly woven clothing, wearing a wide-brimmed hat, wearing sunglasses, seeking shade, and using proper sunscreen with frequent applications.
 Dark-colored fabrics are more protective than lighter or white fabric.

 Sunburn is the result of excessive UVR exposure, which can be mild to severe.
 Mild sunburn consists of local heat, red skin, and pain.
 Severe sunburn may include swelling, itchiness, blister formation, malaise, weakness, fatigue, nausea, chills, fever, and headache.

 Once a sunburn has developed there are no effective treatments, only measures that can reduce the discomfort.
 Medications for pain and decreasing inflammation can help, along with cooling the area with a damp cloth or cold compresses.
 Alternatives such as aloe vera, oatmeal, or baking soda are anecdotal and may provide some relief but have not been scientifically proven.
 Medical attention may be required for severe sunburns.

 Rule 4: Avoid midday hiking

-Avoid hiking in the hottest part of the day (mid-afternoon), go at a slow pace, rest frequently, and take sips of water every 15 minutes or so.
+Even if you wear convertible pants that can easily turn into shorts, avoid hiking in the hottest part of the day (mid-afternoon), go at a slow pace, rest frequently, and take sips of water every 15 minutes or so.

 If you want to have a safe and enjoyable hiking trip, you need good timing to avoid the heat.
 You need to be very careful and limit your exposure to the direct sunlight.
 Hike in cooler weather - early in the morning, late in the afternoon, in the evening, and at night.